Quandela/Perceval/docs/source/reference/logging.rst

 .. code-block:: python

-    from perceval.utils import logger
+    from perceval.utils import get_logger

-To log message, you can use it the same way as the python logger:
+To log a message, you can use it the same way as the python logger:

 .. code-block:: python

     from perceval.utils import logger
-    logger.info('I log something as info')
+    get_logger().info('I log something as info')
+    # or
+    logger = get_logger()
+    logger.info('1st message')
+    logger.info('2nd message')

-Saving log in file
+Saving log to file
 ^^^^^^^^^^^^^^^^^^

 By default the log are not saved in a file.

-If order to activate / deactivate the logging in a file you can use the following methods:
+If order to enable / disable the writing of logs in a file, use the following methods:

 .. code-block:: python

-    from perceval.utils import logger
+    from perceval.utils import get_logger
-    logger.enable_file()
-    logger.disable_file()
+    get_logger().enable_file()
+    get_logger().disable_file()

-If this feature is activated, the log file will be in the perceval persistent data folder and the path of the file will be printed at the beginning of your perceval script.
+When this feature is enabled, log files are written to Perceval persistent data folder and the path of the file will be printed when your script starts writing inside it.

 Levels
 ------